 Do not forget to clean the glass in front of the warning/error indicator and the ambient light sensor.
-If the light sensor is obstructed, this can increase the power consumption of the terminal.
+If the light sensor is obstructed, this can increase the terminal's power consumption.

-7.7 Cabinet
+7.8 Cabinet

 Clean the exterior of the metal cabinet surfaces using petroleum spirits (white spirit) or a mild cleaning solution.